Woman with blood pressure cuff looking at another woman taking her blood pressure

 What are the risks of untreated high blood pressure?

 Heart attack or stroke.
-High blood pressure typically causes a thickening or hardening of your arteries which can cause heart attacks, strokes, and other complications.
+High blood pressure typically causes a thickening or hardening of your arteries, which can cause heart attacks, strokes, and other complications.

 Heart failure.
-If you’ve got high blood pressure, your heart has to work harder to pump blood, causing the walls of the heart’s pumping chamber to thicken.
+If you’ve high blood pressure, your heart has to work harder to pump blood, causing the walls of the heart’s pumping chamber to thicken.
 This thickened muscle eventually has difficulty pumping enough blood to meet your body’s needs, which can result in heart failure.

 Damaged blood vessels in your eyes.
 High blood pressure can lead to thickened, narrowed, or torn vessels in your eye area, resulting in vision loss.

 Memory loss or confusion.
-Uncontrolled high blood pressure can affect your ability to learn, remember and think clearly.
+Uncontrolled high blood pressure can affect your ability to learn, remember, and think clearly.
 As a result, you may experience issues with your memory or find it difficult to understand concepts.

 Metabolic syndrome.
 This syndrome can lead to a range of issues that make it more likely to develop heart disease, stroke, or diabetes.